This article examines what kind of smoking can break your intermittent fast, from cigarettes to vaping to marijuana.

 They found that neither fasting blood glucose nor response to oral glucose consumption was affected by smoking.

-Thus, in this study, they found that cigarette smoking did not affect carbohydrate metabolism in smokers.
+Thus, this study found that cigarette smoking did not affect carbohydrate metabolism in smokers.

 Also, according to their conclusion, smoking cannot significantly distort the result of an oral glucose tolerance test (Walsh et al. 19775).